natebrunelle/cs1110f18/markdown/lab11-rooms-ta.md

 - in-grading-group pairs (possibly by changing grading groups)
 - if you need a group of 3, pick 3 solid students and ask them to do more than other teams do.
 A trio including 1 or more struggling students tends to go very poorly

-Record parings on the [project partner site](https://archimedes.cs.virginia.edu/cs1110/partners.php) on archimedes.
+Record parings on the [project partner site](https://kytos.cs.virginia.edu/cs1110/partners.php) on kytos.
-If needed, also adjust [grading groups](https://archimedes.cs.virginia.edu/cs1110/gradegroup.php) to keep partners in the same grading group.
+If needed, also adjust [grading groups](https://kytos.cs.virginia.edu/cs1110/gradegroup.php) to keep partners in the same grading group.

 # Review the Task